ranbureand/sitefolio/_projects/fortune-cookie-installation.markdown

 preview_image: 'fortune_cookie_installation_00.jpg'
 preview_color: '#E3E4DF'

-excerpt: 'The installation investigates the dynamics between users, images and image search engines in the current panorama of the Web.'
+description: 'The installation investigates the dynamics between users, images and image search engines in the current panorama of the Web.'
 exordium: 'The installation investigates the dynamics between users, images and image search engines in the current panorama of the Web.'

 published: true